loneyeti/snowscribe/memory-bank/activeContext.md

 _(Updated: 2025-05-25 (AI-Generated Update))_

 The application now includes full CRUD management for AI Prompts in the Site Settings page, in addition to AI Vendors and AI Models.
 Users can create, edit, and delete AI Prompts via modals, with all state, handlers, and UI integrated in `SiteSettingsClient.tsx`.
 This completes the core AI configuration management for prompts, vendors, and models, and sets the stage for robust `snowgander` integration.
 The Outlining feature, AI Model management, and core manuscript/character/world note features remain in active use and refinement.
 The Outline Section - Synopsis View and basic Character Quick View have been implemented. **Additionally, users can now delete projects directly from the homepage, enhancing project management capabilities.
 A new "Edit Project Details" modal has been implemented, allowing users to modify a project's title, genre, description, and target word count from the project dashboard header.
-Furthermore, AI-assisted scene outline description generation has been implemented, allowing users to generate concise summaries for their scenes directly within the outline view.**
+Furthermore, AI-assisted scene outline description generation has been implemented, allowing users to generate concise summaries for their scenes directly within the outline view.
+The AI-assisted one-page synopsis generation feature has also been implemented, allowing users to generate a draft for their "One Page Synopsis" using an AI assistant within the "Outline > Synopsis" view.**

 ## Recent Changes

+- **AI-Assisted One-Page Synopsis Generation**:
+  - Added a new system prompt for `synopsis_generator` to `supabase/seed.sql` to guide AI in generating one-page synopses.
+  - Mapped the `synopsis_generator` tool to the `Claude 3.7 Sonnet` AI model in the `tool_model` table within `supabase/seed.sql`.
+  - Modified `app/(dashboard)/project/[projectId]/ProjectDashboardClient.tsx` to:
+    - Aggregate all non-empty `scene.outline_description` strings from chapters and scenes, including scene titles for context.
+    - Pass the `projectGenreName` and the aggregated `sceneOutlineDescriptions` as new props to the `ProjectSynopsisEditor` component.
+  - Modified `components/outline/ProjectSynopsisEditor.tsx` to:
+    - Update `ProjectSynopsisEditorProps` interface to include `projectGenreName` and `sceneOutlineDescriptions`.
+    - Add `isGeneratingSynopsis` state variable to manage loading.
+    - Implement the `handleGenerateSynopsis` asynchronous function:
+      - Checks if sufficient context (title, genre, log line, or scene descriptions) is available.
+      - Fetches the AI model configuration and system prompt for `synopsis_generator`.
+      - Constructs a comprehensive user prompt using project title, genre name, log line, and aggregated scene outline descriptions.
+      - Calls the `chat` function from `lib/data/chat.ts` to interact with the AI.
+      - Processes the AI response, extracts the plain text synopsis, and updates the `onePageSynopsis` state.
+      - Displays `sonner` toast notifications for success or error.
+      - Manages the `isGeneratingSynopsis` state to show/hide loading indicators.
+    - Updated the "One Page Synopsis" `Textarea` to be disabled during generation or saving.
+    - Ensured the "Generate Synopsis with AI" `Button` correctly calls `handleGenerateSynopsis` and displays loading states.
+    - Updated the `disabled` props on the "Generate Log Line with AI" and "Save Synopses" buttons to account for the `isGeneratingSynopsis` state.
 - **AI-Assisted Scene Outline Description Generation**:
   - Added a new system prompt for `scene_outliner` to `supabase/seed.sql` to guide AI in generating concise scene outline descriptions.
   - Mapped the `scene_outliner` tool to the `Claude 3.7 Sonnet` AI model in the `tool_model` table within `supabase/seed.sql`.